bandhanEA/she-builds-with-ai-wtm-2024/README.md

 - Research shows that traveling alone can offer several pros, including: increased self-confidence, personal growth through self-reflection, greater flexibility to tailor your itinerary, deeper immersion in local culture, opportunities to meet new people, improved decision-making skills, and a sense of empowerment by taking charge of your own experiences; essentially allowing you to discover more about yourself and your capabilities in a new environment. ([https://www.tandfonline.com/doi/full/10.1080/13683500.2024.2362380#:~:text=Exploring%20the%20benefits%20of%20solo,et%20al.%2C%202017).])

 ### How we built it?
-- We started with a survey, we asked our friends and family that travel solo, how would they like to be helped while planning their solo trip and what resources they would like to see.
+- We started with a survey, we asked our friends and family that travel solo, how would they like to be helped while planning their solo trip and what resources would they like to see.
+- The most suggested answer was a condensed list of safe places for them to travel to, so they dont have to waste hours reading up reviews.
+Hence, the travel guide.
 - We used the `google-cloud-aiplatform` Python package, and used the `vertexai` SDK, that allowed us to Gemini through the `gemini-1.5-pro` model.
 - We then picked `Streamlit` to support the front-end